freesewing/freesewing/markdown/dev/tutorials/pattern-design/structure/en.md

 order: 110
 ---

-Inside out `tutorial` folder, the `design/src` folder holds the source code for the new pattern we will create.
+Inside our `tutorial` folder, the `design/src` folder holds the source code for the new pattern we will create.

 We can safely ignore all other files and folders, as they are part of the